Bronze Criteria

 Tidy Your Shoes

 Dog puts either their boots or handler’s boots on a shoe rack or in a cupboard.
 One cue per shoe allowed.
+No set distance required.

 Two Combined Tricks (Bronze)

-Dog performs 2 bronze tricks simultaneously (at the same time).
-An example would be performing an army crawl for 5m whilst doing a delicate retrieve, or performing a hind paw pod target whilst doing a head tilt.
+Examples: performing an army crawl whilst performing a delicate retrieve, or performing a hind paw pod target whilst performing a head tilt.

 Up High